Shahana-06/Shahana/Real Estate2/GETTING_STARTED.md

 ### 2.1 Create Firebase Project
 1. Go to https://console.firebase.google.com/
 2. Click "Add Project" or select existing `real-estate-recommendati-183a5`
-3. Follow the setup wizard
+3. Follow the setup wizard (you can disable Google Analytics if asked)

 ### 2.2 Enable Firestore
 1. In Firebase Console, click "Build" → "Firestore Database"
 2. Click "Create database"
-3. Choose "Start in test mode" (or production mode)
+3. Choose **"Start in test mode"** (easier for development)
-4. Select location closest to you
+4. Select location closest to you (e.g., `asia-south1` for India)
 5. Click "Enable"
+6. Wait for database to be created (takes ~1 minute)

 ### 2.3 Download Credentials
-1. Go to Project Settings (⚙️ icon)
+1. Go to Project Settings (⚙️ gear icon next to "Project Overview")
-2. Click "Service accounts" tab
+2. Click "Service accounts" tab at the top
+3. Scroll down and click **"Generate new private key"**
-3. Click "Generate new private key"
+4. Click "Generate key" in the popup
-4. **Save the file as `serviceAccountKey.json`**
+5. **Save the downloaded JSON file**
+6. **Rename it to exactly:** `serviceAccountKey.json`
-5. Keep this file SECRET - never share it!
+7. ⚠️ Keep this file SECRET - never share it or upload to GitHub!

 ---

 ## 📁 Step 3: Organize Your Files

+### Windows Instructions:

+1. **Create Project Folder:**
+   - Open File Explorer
+   - Navigate to a location (e.g., `C:\Users\YourName\Documents\`)
+   - Right-click → New → Folder
+   - Name it: `real-estate-app`

+2. **Add Files to Folder:**
+   - Create/copy all the files I provided into `real-estate-app` folder
+   - Move your `serviceAccountKey.json` here too

-Create a folder structure like this:
+Your folder should look like this:

 ```
-📁 real-estate-app/
+📁 C:\Users\YourName\Documents\real-estate-app\
 ├── 📄 main.py
 ├── 📄 streamlit_app.py
 ├── 📄 config.py